 The Duke of Gloucester gave up his architecture career in 1972 when his older brother William was killed in a flying accident.
 His brother’s untimely death meant that Richard became heir apparent to his father’s dukedom.
 In the same year, he married Birgitte van Deurs Henriksen, the younger daughter of a Danish lawyer.
 Two years later, upon the death of his father, Richard succeeded to the dukedom.

-As a full-time working member of the Royal Family, the Duke of Gloucester attends national and international events to support The Queen, as well as undertaking his own public duties.
+The Duke of Gloucester often attended national and international events to support the late Queen Elizabeth, as well as undertaking his own public duties.
 He is associated with over 150 organisations, and his patronages reflect his professional and personal interests, which include international humanitarian issues, heritage and the built environment, and military veterans.